Stem Cell Therapy for Stroke Recovery: How Does It Work?

 “This wasn’t just, ‘They couldn’t move their thumb, and now they can.’
 Patients who were in wheelchairs are walking now.”

 One major factor involved in stem cell therapy for stroke recovery is determining which type of stem cell to use.
-There are a variety of stem cells including embryonic, mesenchymal, and induced pluripotent stem cells.
-While each type of stem cell has its specific beneficial properties, research shows conflicting results regarding which stem cell is the best to use.
+There are a variety of stem cells including embryonic, mesenchymal, neural, and induced pluripotent stem cells.
+While each type of stem cell has its specific beneficial properties, research seems to suggest mesenchymal stem cells and neural stem cells have the most promise for use in stroke recovery.

 In addition to determining what type of stem cell is ideal for stroke recovery, other factors including the optimal timing of delivery and dosage need to be considered.